mvenzke-axway/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/localize_language_purity_III.md

 To translate labels or values of custom properties, you must add a new row to the translation `.ini` file, with the desired `key/value` pair, and ensure that the value of the key is in capital letters.
 For example, to translate a custom property with label "Environment" to French, add the following line to the translation file: `ENVIRONMENT="Environnement"`.

-## Provide API Portal in multiple languages
+## Localize API Portal to multiple languages

 You can provide API Portal in multiple languages at the same time to cater for your API consumers from different countries.
 The API consumers can use language-specific URLs to access API Portal in their own language.

 Unlike when localizing API Portal to a single language, you are not simply substituting the language with another one.
 Instead, when providing several language versions of your API Portal, you must duplicate the API Portal elements and content for each language in addition to changing the UI texts.

 You do not have to install a language to Joomla! before configuring the required components.
 However, it might help you to find the correct details when configuring a language.